jwalton/rust-book-abridged/docs/ch13-functional-language-features.md

 ### Using Closures that Capture Their Environment

 The `filter` method (another familiar method for the JavaScript folks) takes a closure that returns a boolean, and returns a new iterator.
 The closure is called for each item, and if it returns true the new iterator will include the item, if false the item will be discarded.
-You can use this to filter out items you don't wnat from a collection:
+You can use this to filter out items you don't want from a collection:

 ```rust
 #[derive(PartialEq, Debug)]